c-meier/Teaching-HEIGVD-RES-2017-Labo-HTTPInfra/report.md

 # Step 5: Dynamic reverse proxy configuration

+* Copying `docker/httpd-reverse-proxy` to `docker/httpd-dynamic-reverse-proxy` folder
+* Using environnement variable to pass ip addresses.
+* Using sed to place ip addresses in conf file.
+* Using script to place ips and start server.

+OR

+* Copying `docker/httpd-reverse-proxy` to `docker/httpd-dynamic-reverse-proxy-b` folder
+* Using `--link` to specify dns name for container.
+* Using dns name in place of ip for containers.

 # Load balancing: multiple server nodes

 # Load balancing: round-robin vs sticky sessions